ryankert01/fastVoronoi/PROPOSAL.rst

 Schedule
 ========

-* Week 1 (09/22): Build a prototype for fortune algorithms and data structures.
+* Week 1 (09/22): Build a prototype for divide-and-conquer algorithms and data structures.
   Identify the core algorithms.
 * Week 2 (09/29): Keep building prototype and develop simple C++ testcases.
 * Week 3 (10/06): Redesign and construct the prototyped code(algorithm and data